What to Invest In If I’m In a High Tax Bracket – Tax Efficient Investing

 First off, if you’re interested in this question, congratulations.
 This is a nice investing problem to have.

-First, there’s the question of which investments to choose, if you’re in a high tax bracket.
+First, there’s the question of finding tax-advantaged investments for high income earners.

 Recently, a few “new” entrepreneurs have been speaking to me about how to invest their recent and unexpected income.
 For those of you who are new to the “high tax bracket” life or those more mature folks who’ve been in a high tax bracket for awhile, there are certain strategies to help you keep taxes at bay.